 The ceramic capacitors have additional codes, consisting of a digit between two letters, to indicate temperature range and temperature coefficient.
 The letters and digits in these codes have the following indications:

-The voltage rating is indicated by a number which expresses the working voltage in Volts.
-Like, the number ‘50’ indicates a working voltage of 50V.
+The voltage rating is indicated by a number that expresses the working voltage in Volts.
+Like, the number ’50’ indicates an operating voltage of 50V.

 In the next article, we will discuss supercapacitors.